 Using video can help with engagement and building relationships but not all meetings require everyone to have their video turned on.
 Offering audio-only options for meetings can help some participants feel more comfortable attending.

 The ease of setting up online meetings means that they can start to fill diaries and become overused.

 Before setting up a meeting, consider if a meeting is actually needed or whether the conversation could take place over the phone or by email.

 Online team meeting guidance

 It is important for managers to make team meetings as valuable as possible.
 Below are some tips for running effective online team meetings.

 - Ensure the meeting is as inclusive as possible, taking into account working days and hours of staff.
 Be prepared to be flexible with the date and time to support attendance of all staff

-- Give staff clear instructions about joining and ensure that they have the link with plenty of notice.
-Offer training and support for staff on how to use the technology where needed
+- Give staff clear instructions about joining and ensure that they have the link with plenty of notice

 - Have a clear agenda on what to discuss, and where appropriate ask for contributions to the agenda from those attending.
 Create time in the agenda for last minute additions or questions

 - Consider rotating who facilitates and leads the meeting or encourage staff to lead different parts of the meeting.
 This will help encourage sharing of information across the team